the-red-feather/thesis/P5/new-intro-notes.md

   - [x] Add arsclassica template to the thesis
   - [x] Make the code snippets / listings work properly
   - [x] replace all code screenshot with proper listings
-  - [ ] cleanup introduction
+  - [x] cleanup introduction
-  - [ ] create all missing uml diagrams
+  - [ ] create a uml diagrams
-  - [ ] add proper graphs for the data you've gathered
+  - [x] add proper graphs for the data you've gathered
   - [ ] Add all proper metadata to Zotero, for a nice bibliography
-  - [ ] Fix all TODO graphics
+  - [x] Fix all TODO graphics
   - [ ] Fix all acronyms,
   - [ ] Sort the acronyms at the end
   - [ ] Make sure CiteT and citeP is properly used everywhere.
 No more raw 'et. al.' statments
   - [ ] Capitalize all VPL / replace with acronyms
-  - [ ] Sources need to be fixed (more data, check if I can do things like 'empscripten contributors')
+  - [x] Sources need to be fixed (more data, check if I can do things like 'empscripten contributors')
   - [ ] Replace C++ into C / C++ everywhere, but especially the intro
-  - [ ] appendix: software implementation & link to video

 =======================================================================================
 =======================================================================================